BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 <br />

-Next we have to create a Procfile inside of our deployment folder.
-A Procfile contains the code that Heroku will use to start our server.py file.
+Next we have to create a Procfile inside of our <i>deployment</i> folder.
+A Procfile contains the code that Heroku will use to start our <i>server.py file.
 The code for the Procfile can be found below.
 Note: Make sure you name the Procfile <i>Procfile</i> EXACTLY, with no file extensions, and a capital P. All of the code for the Procfile can be found below.

 ```python
 web: gunicorn server:app